perdian/dotfiles/README.md

         $ git clone https://github.com/perdian/dotfiles.git ~/.dotfiles
         $ ~/.dotfiles/environments/install.py

-If you decide to use additional environments (see above) the names of these environments can be added as arguments to the install script:

-        $ ~/.dotfiles/environments/install.py environmentA environmentB ...

 The necessary dependencies will be installed automatically by the install script, making sure Homebrew is installed and downloading all additional resources through Homebrew.

 #### Linux